-The MFA in Creative Producing is a joint degree between the College of Computing and Digital Media (CDM) and the Kellstadt Graduate School of Business (KGSB).
+The MFA in Creative Producing is offered by the College of Computing and Digital Media’s School of Cinematic Arts.
+Students in the program also take coursework from the Kellstadt Graduate School of Business at DePaul.
 This unique partnership offers an unparalleled curriculum that prepares students to become innovative leaders in the evolving world of digital entertainment.

 The courses offer a specialized education in leadership, marketing, deal-making, development, and line producing for film and TV, culminating in a thesis project that involves either producing a festival-quality short film or creating a professional package for a film or television project.

 Graduates of the MFA in Creative Producing will be well-equipped for a number of careers, including talent agents and managers, studio executives, television showrunners, and traditional film and TV producing roles.

 Steve has been producing feature films for thirty years, including

 Henry—Portrait of a Serial Killer,

 Mad Dog and Glory,

 The Harvest.
 His films have screened at Cannes, Sundance, SXSW, and many other festivals.

 Tim has been an independent film producer for 20 years on such acclaimed films as